How to catch trout with spoons

-Early in the season when the water is still cold, fish lighter spoons closer to the surface.
+Early in the season when the water is still cold, fish lighter, more bouyant spoons closer to the surface.

-In the heat of summer, fish larger, heavier spoons which retrieve deeper in the water column.
+In the heat of summer, fish with denser, heavier spoons retrieved deeper in the water column.

 If you get very serious, can also consider using additional weight or a down rigger to get the lures down even deeper.

 Trout, even in lakes often hold around structure.
-Structure to look out for is submerged trees, river deltas, shallow flats and weedbeds.
+The kind of structure to look out for is submerged trees, river deltas, shallow flats, and weedbeds.
 The shoreline itself also provides many fishing opportunities.

 Try trailing a light lure behind a heavy spoon.

-The large spoon acts as weight, and does an amazing job at attracting fish in from a long distance.
-Trout being wary, might choose to ignore the large spoon but still being opportunistic will grab at the much less risky small lure trailing behind.
+The large spoon acts as a weight and does an amazing job at attracting fish in from a long distance.
+Trout being wary might choose to ignore the large spoon but still being opportunistic will grab at the much less risky small lure trailing behind.

 10 of the best spoons for trout fishing